MetaAligner: Towards Generalizable Multi-Objective Alignment of Language Models

-\item We explore utilizing \textit{MetaAligner} to exert zero-shot preference alignment for unseen objectives.
-To the best of our knowledge, this work marks the first attempt at generalizable multi-objective preference alignment.
-Experimental results show that MetaAligner performs effective alignment for 3 unseen objectives while maintaining performance on aligned objectives.

-\item We examine \textit{MetaAligner} on the IMHI benchmark~\citep{yang2023mentalllama}, which consists of 9 sub-tasks for mental health analysis and 20K testing samples.
-Experimental results show that \textit{MetaAligner} trained on merely 7.2K human preference data improves win-rate on multiple objectives across 11 policy models with sizes ranging from 2B to 70B, substantially enhancing responses from policy models with up to 63$\times$ more parameters. \end{itemize}
+In summary, our main contributions are: (1) we propose \textit{MetaAligner}, the first policy-agnostic method for multi-objective preference alignment.
+It performs multi-objective alignment efficiently, without tuning the policy models or accessing their parameters.
+Experimental results show that \textit{MetaAligner} outperforms previous alignment methods and saves up to 93.63\% of GPU training hours; (2) we utilize \textit{MetaAligner} to exert zero-shot preference alignment for unseen objectives.
+To our knowledge, this work marks the first attempt at generalizable multi-objective preference alignment.
+Experimental results show that \textit{MetaAligner} can simultaneously perform effective alignment for six unseen objectives while maintaining performance on aligned objectives; (3) We examine \textit{MetaAligner} on three preference alignment datasets.
+Experimental results show that \textit{MetaAligner} improves win rates on multiple objectives across 10 policy models, substantially enhancing responses of state-of-the-art foundation models such as GPT-3.5-Turbo~\cite{chatgpt} and Claude-3~\cite{claude3}.